Most Holy Father,

 After a stay in Rome, she returned to Liège on 8 May 1904, where she died on 2 July 1904 at the age of 28.
 This marked the end of the journey she had begun at her baptism.

 With a cheerful and very sensitive nature, Eugénie Joubert responded to her vocation without looking back, as her mother had recommended when she entered religious life.
 She had a very keen sense of God’s presence and of Mary’s maternal protection.
-She responded with undivided love for the Sacred Heart and had great confidence in her heavenly Mother.
+She responded with undivided love to the Sacred Heart and had great confidence in her heavenly Mother.